-A Co-op store and housing are planned, despite local support of a petition to save this historic pub, it looks probable that it will close in December 2017 and succumb to the developers.
+A Co-op store and housing was soon planned, despite local support of a petition to save this historic pub, it looks probable that it will close in December 2017 and succumb to the developers.

 Unfortunately the 'Fiddle' is going the same way as so many other pubs in our area, "use them or lose them!".

-The pub closed on 14 December 2017, we are now awaiting it's fate..
+The pub finally closed on 14 December 2017, and awaiting it's fate..

 The Fiddle has been offered by the developers as a pub tenancy once again, hopefully someone will take this on successfully and we can save this Gornal landmark.

 The Fiddler's Arms has remained closed and unused since 2017, the developers put forward plans in early 2021 to demolish the pub and build houses on the site. but after local Council and residents objections on the grounds of this locally listed building's historical importance, the application was withdrawn in May 2021.